RitthujaKandasamy/Sign_language/README.md

 ## Training

-For training the model, simply run the entire file
+For training the model, simply run the entire file `train.ipynb`.
+If you change data, you'll probably need to experiment to obtain an acceptable model#s performance.